lfourestier/Agilitest/Doc/RunTest.md

 * @defgroup is used to specify the suite name
 * Followed, the line below, by the test sute description
 * @remarks tag is used for the filtering keywords (a coma separated list of keywords used to filter the tests)
+* @warning is used to give meta information (Rules) for RunTest to run properly the suite/case.
+Supported meta-information:
+    * EXCLUDE = suite is excluded from the test run
+    * IGNORE = suite is totally ignored by RunTest even in the spec/report

 ### Case documentation